hmtmcse/grails-swagger/docs/structure.md

                inList: (key: column, value: [value, value, value])
                and: { all above condition with and format}
                or: { all above condition with or format}

+Request Processing Mechanism
+    Steps
+        1. Check the Allowed http method
+        2. Check the content type
+        3. Validate or Refine the parameter
+        4. Process the parameter
+        5. Process Conditions